Graphical linux desktop access using NX

 - Select the location of your private key file on your computer.
 This may be in a hidden directory e.g.

 - Select "Don't use a proxy", click Continue

 - Edit the name of the connection if you wish, click Done

 - Select the connection profile which you just created (by default it will now be highlighted).
 Click Connect

-- Enter your JASMIN username and passphrase.
+- Enter your JASMIN username and your SSH passphrase.
 Click OK

 - Select "Create a new virtual desktop", click Continue

 - Note the instructions for how to reach the NX menu once in the session, and select screen settings from the list of icons: Recommended setting is "Fit to window" (leftmost icon)